Active robustness against the detuning-error for Rydberg quantum gates: Passive influences by other noises

-\textit{Fluctuation of Rydberg interaction - } Our scheme relies on the Rydberg-blockade mechanism that are robust to the fluctuation of interatomic interaction \cite{PhysRevApplied.7.064017}.
-Under finite temperature, the atom position in a trap will lead to a fluctuation $\Delta B$ in interaction strength deviating from its expected value $B$.
+\textit{Fluctuation of Rydberg interaction - } Our scheme relies on the Rydberg blockade mechanism that are robust to the fluctuation of interatomic interaction \cite{PhysRevApplied.7.064017}.
+Under finite temperature, the atom position in a trap will lead to a fluctuation $\Delta B$ in the interaction strength deviating from its expected value $B$.
 While benefiting from a strong long-range interaction to suppress the excitation of $|rr\rangle$, we find the impact of interaction fluctuation is very small.
-As displayed in Fig.\ref{Fig7:allerror}(d), we calculate the infidelity of the three pulses by varying the ratio $\Delta B/B$ in the range of $[0,0.1]$.
-The real fluctuation is a random number obtained from $[-\Delta B,\Delta B]$ for each realization.
-If $\Delta B/B = 0.1$($B/2\pi=2.0$ GHz), the relative position deviation between two atoms is about $\delta r= r_0^7\Delta B/(6C_6) \approx45.83$ nm \cite{Chin.Phys.B32.083302(2023)}, estimated by the position-dependent interaction strength $B = C_6/r_0^6$ with $C_6 =862.69$ $\rm{GHz}\cdot\mu m^6$($70S_{1/2}$) and $r_0 = 2.75$ $\mu$m \cite{ARC}.
-Here, the infidelity of all pulses keeps at a very low level $10^{-12}\sim 10^{10}$ offering a negligible impact on the gate operations.
+A rough estimation shows that, if $\Delta B/B = 0.1$($B/2\pi=2.0$ GHz), the relative position deviation between two atoms is about $\delta r= r_0^7\Delta B/(6C_6) \approx45.83$ nm \cite{Chin.Phys.B32.083302(2023)}, estimated by the position-dependent interaction strength $B = C_6/r_0^6$ with $C_6 =862.69$ $\rm{GHz}\cdot\mu m^6$($70S_{1/2}$) and $r_0 = 2.75$ $\mu$m \cite{ARC}.
+Then the gate infidelity of all pulses stays below $10^{-10}$(not shown) providing a a negligible impact on the gate operations.

 To briefly conclude, our proposed gates are passively affected by these error sources irrelated to the two-photon detuning, among which the laser phase noise plays the most dominant role.
 Because the use of adiabatic pulses will cause a prolonged gate duration, increasing the damping of Rabi oscillations for the ground-Rydberg transition.
 To reduce this phase noise, we may increase the peak amplitude that restricts the timescale for the gate duration \cite{PhysRevA.90.032329}, utilize the adiabatic rapid passage approach with single optimized pulse for a direct single-photon transition \cite{J.Phys.B53(2020).182001,PhysRevA.101.030301} or the superadiabatic protocols \cite{Sci.Adv.5.eaau5999(2019)}.
 In experiment, low-noise laser sources or diode lasers filtered by higher-finesse optical cavities will further eliminate the laser phase error \cite{PhysRevLett.121.123603,PhysRevApplied.15.054020}.